>US protecting corporate AI monopolies already

 Anonymous

 Of course.
-You just set up a subsidiary in fucking Bangledash that operates some servers and an api for you to push your requests to them.
+You just set up a subsidiary in fricking Bangledash that operates some servers and an API for you to push your requests to them.

-Or better yet, don't give a fuck what the gov says because this is a 1A violation.
+Or better yet, don't give a frick what the gov says because this is a 1A violation.
 Can't limit matrix multiplication.

 Anonymous